-The coronavirus pandemic which started at the beginning of 2020 has been getting worse, mainly due to its swift transmission and evolution simultaneously.
+The coronavirus pandemic which started at the beginning of 2020 has been getting worse, mainly due to its swift evolutionary trait.

 The virus can transmit through the air in the form of suspended droplets that land on surfaces and can remain alive for days.

 If a host gets into proximity to the same surface, chances are that the virus might manifest into the new host through their eyes, nose, or mouth.